 The first time I did these tests, I made the mistake of going all out right from the start.
 What happened?
 30 seconds later I ran out of energy.
 Stay within your limits and remember, endurance is key!

 Now that you know you’ll need to pace yourself, you should be ready to take your baseline fitness test.
-Here’s a quick tip: keep in mind that you’ll be trying to top these scores later, so don’t go overboard and injure yourself. 🙂
+Keep in mind that you’ll be trying to top these scores later, so don’t go overboard and injure yourself. 🙂

 Click here to see the test procedures presented in the merit badge pamphlet.